 Consideration of Other Applicable Legislation

 In addition to the information sources discussed above, the LWBs recognize that there is other legislation that must be complied with.
-For example, the LWBs may not include any conditions in licences relating to the deposit of waste that are less stringent than the provisions of applicable regulations made under subsection 36(5) of the Fisheries Act.
+For example, the LWBs cannot include any conditions in licences relating to the deposit of waste that are less stringent than the provisions of applicable regulations made under subsection 36(5) of the Fisheries Act.
+Accordingly, where the Metal and Diamond Mining Effluent Regulations (MDMER) apply, and where the evidence before the Board indicates that parameters regulated under the MDMER require EQC for an effluent from a project, the Board will ensure that the EQC for those parameters are equivalent to, or lower than, the MDMER limits.
+The Board, however, will not necessarily include all EQC for all parameters with MDMER limits unless the evidence indicates that each of these parameters requires EQC.

-Note that applicants, licensees, and permittees must comply with all legal requirements (e.g., Fisheries Act, Metal and Diamond Mining Effluent Regulations, Oil and Gas Operations Act, Migratory Birds Convention Act, Archaeological Sites Act and Regulations, etc.) relevant to their respective operation.
-It is the applicant, licensee, or permittee’s responsibility to be aware of and comply with these requirements; however, in developing licence and permit conditions, the LWBs consider the evidence provided by other regulatory authorities regarding other regulatory requirements and attempt to minimize conflict and overlap.
+Note that applicants, licensees, and permittees must comply with all legal requirements (e.g., Fisheries Act, MDMER, Oil and Gas Operations Act, Migratory Birds Convention Act, Archaeological Sites Act and Regulations, etc.) relevant to their respective operation.
+It is the applicant, licensee, or permittee’s responsibility to be aware of and comply with these requirements; however, in developing licence and permit conditions, the LWBs consider the evidence provided by other regulatory authorities regarding other regulatory requirements and attempt to assess and minimize regulatory conflict, overlap, and duplication wherever possible.